Hirse/GaRSIVis/GazeServer/README.md

 Server Component that sends eye tracking coordinates gathered by a tobii eye-tracker to a WebSocket.

 ## Building
-Build the GazeServer using Visual Studio.
+Restore the NuGet packages and build the GazeServer using Visual Studio.
 The current configured target is `bin/x86/Debug`.

 ## Usage